cloud-66-internal/help.cloud66.com/_node/how-to-guides/common-tools/ssh-to-server.md

 ---
 layout: post
 template: one-col
-title:  "How to SSH to your Server"
+title:  "How to SSH to your servers"
-categories: how-to-guides/deployment
+categories: how-to-guides/common-tools
 legacy: false
 lead: Connect directly to your servers for full control
 tags: ['SSH', 'shell']